Danielle Svetcov

 Her clients tend to be oppositional but reasoned, serious but amused—preferring their rabbit holes deep.

-Her taste is reflected in the journalism and narrative nonfiction she’s sold, e.g. Deep: Freediving, Renegade Science, and What the Ocean Tells Us About Ourselves and its natural follow-up Breath: The New Science of a Lost Art; a cultural history of our magnificent bodies, Vagina Obscura, and those same magnificent bodies under water, Why We Swim; a refusal to be grammatically cornered, Semicolon: The Past, Present, and Future of a Misunderstood Mark; a refusal to be artfully ignored, Broad Strokes…or bored, MCU: the Reign of Marvel Studios; and a bright finger in the dam of cyber insecurity, This Is How They Tell Me the World Ends.
+Her taste is reflected in the journalism and narrative nonfiction she’s sold, e.g. Deep, by James Nestor, and its natural follow-up, the New York Times’ bestseller, Breath; a cultural history of our magnificent bodies, Vagina Obscura, and another about those same magnificent bodies under water, Why We Swim; a refusal to be grammatically cornered, Semicolon; a refusal to be artfully ignored, Broad Strokes…or bored, MCU; and a bright finger in the dam of cyber insecurity, This Is How They Tell Me the World Ends (a Financial Times book of the year).

-To offset the Victorian in her, she signs funny books, e.g. Skymaul: Happy Crap You Can Buy From A Plane; or Minnesota-Book-of-the-Year nominee, The Annie Year, an ensemble novel that blurs heartland and heartburn; or How to Win Friends & Influence Fungi, by the smarty-pants behind Nerd Nite.
+To offset the Victorian in her, she signs funny books, e.g. Skymaul: Happy Crap You Can Buy From a Plane; or Minnesota-Book-of-the-Year nominee, The Annie Year, an ensemble novel that blurs heartland and heartburn; or Mark Kurlansky’s Cheesecake, a novel of noshing on 86th street; or How to Win Friends & Influence Fungi, by the smarty-pants behind Nerd Nite.

-Of course, she has to eat, too… She represents an incredible stable of chefs, restaurateurs, and food/ag-thinkers—many of them IACP and Beard Award winners—including Shalane Flanagan and Elyse Kopecky’s New York Times bestselling Run Fast Eat Slow; Bryant Terry’s Black Food; Mark Bittman’s Bittman Bread; Sonoko Sakai’s Japanese Home Cooking; Stuart Brioza and Nicole Krasinski’s State Bird Provisions; and Brandon Jew’s Mr. Jiu’s in Chinatown.
+Of course, she must eat, too… She represents an incredible stable of chefs, restaurateurs, and food/ag-thinkers—many of them IACP and Beard Award winners—including Shalane Flanagan and Elyse Kopecky’s New York Times bestselling Run Fast Eat Slow; Bryant Terry’s Afro-Vegan; Mark Bittman’s new How To Cook Everything titles; Irene Yoo’s Soju Party; Sonoko Sakai’s Wafu Cooking; Stuart Brioza and Nicole Krasinski’s State Bird Provisions; and Brandon Jew’s Mr. Jiu’s in Chinatown.

 Danielle is based in the agency’s California office.